 STOCKHOLM.
-June 21, 2019 For this edition of The Shared Journey, we sat down with Josephine Adorelle the General Manager of Marketing, PR & IR at aimo, a Vulog-powered all-electric carsharing service with 300 vehicles in Stockholm, Sweden, to hear her insights on the importance of a clear marketing strategy when launching a shared mobility service.
+June 21, 2019 For this edition of The Shared Journey, we sat down with Josephine Adorelle the General Manager of Marketing, PR & IR at aimo, a Vulog-powered all-electric carsharing service in Stockholm with 300 vehicles.
+Let’s hear her insights on the importance of a clear marketing strategy when launching a shared mobility service in Stockholm.

 The power of social media